Hiram Gregory Berry: Civil War service

 Berry was placed in command of the 2nd Division of the III Corps, succeeding Major General Daniel Sickles, who had ascended to corps command.

-Berry was killed by a sharpshooter's round at 7:26AM (Gould, Edward (1899), Major-General Hiram G. Berry, page 267) on May 3, 1863, during the Battle of Chancellorsville.
-Next in seniority was Brigadier General Gershom Mott, who was severely wounded; therefore, Revere assumed command of Berry's Division, though Revere's poor decisions led to his court-martial.
+Berry was killed by a sharpshooter's round at 7:26 am (Gould, Edward (1899), Major-General Hiram G. Berry, page 267) on May 3, 1863, during the Battle of Chancellorsville.
+Next in seniority was Brigadier General Gershom Mott, who was severely wounded; therefore, Joseph Warren Revere assumed command of Berry's Division, though Revere's poor decisions led to his court-martial.